Zeno-Fluff/OALSVRC/README.md

 - GUI for live control, presets, and OSC routing
 - In-VR feedback messages for connection status

+# License
+- Creative Commons - Attribution-NonCommercial-NoDerivatives 4.0 International

+## You are free to:
+- Share — copy and redistribute the material in any medium or format

+## NonCommercial
+— You may not use the material for commercial purposes

+## NoDerivatives
+— If you remix, transform, or build upon the material, you may not distribute the modified material.

+## Attribution
+— You must give appropriate credit.

 # The Idea
 To give VRChat users full control over avatar reactions to system audio — making AudioLink truly external, customizable, and universal.